Yishuv: During World War II

-The Yishuv also wanted to help on the front lines in Europe to try to save Jews from the Nazi atrocities.
-In 1942 the Jewish agency turned to the British to offer their assistance by sending Jewish volunteers to Europe as emissaries of the Yishuv to organize local resistance and rescue operations among the Jewish communities.
+The Yishuv also wanted to directly participate in the war effort and try to save Jews from the Nazi atrocities.
+About 30,000 Jews of the Yishuv enlisted in the British Armed Forces during the war, serving in the British Army, Royal Navy, and Royal Air Force.
+Additional volunteers joined the British Merchant Navy.
+The Yishuv's economy was also mobilized to support the war effort, with its factories producing weaponry for the British military.
+In 1942 the Jewish Agency turned to the British to offer their assistance by sending Jewish volunteers to Europe as emissaries of the Yishuv to organize local resistance and rescue operations among the Jewish communities.
 The British accepted the proposal but on a much smaller scale than the Jewish agency had hoped.
 They only took Jewish parachutists who were recent immigrants from certain targeted countries that they wanted to infiltrate.
 The British Special Forces and military intelligence both consented to the volunteers' dual role as British agents and Jewish emissaries.
 110 Yishuv members were trained; however only 32 were deployed.
 Many of them succeeded in helping the POWs and uprisings in the Jewish communities, while others were caught.
+After lobbying for an all-Jewish fighting force, the Jewish Brigade was established in 1944 as a brigade group of the British Army composed of volunteers from the Yishuv led by Anglo-Jewish officers.
+The brigade fought in the closing stages of the Italian campaign and its soldiers assisted Holocaust survivors afterward.